 - Handshake – Handshake is the CCD’s recommended platform for students, employers, and career centers.
 Students can use it to search for jobs, internships, and events.

 - The Career Advisory Network – BU’s online directory of nearly 8,000 alumni volunteers who share their career advice and networking connections with current students and fellow alumni.
-You can also contact Ben Bradbury-Koster in the Biology Department for help finding an alum of your Biology major.
+You can also contact Erin Mullins in the Biology Department for help finding Biology alumni.

 - The Pre-Professional Advising Office – The Pre-Professional Advising Office offers advising for both pre-health and pre-law students.
 We find many Biology majors are also pursuing pre-health requirements and we recommend meeting with a pre-health advisor once a semester.